Nissan Cedric: Fifth generation (430; 1979)

 The diesel engine that had been first introduced with the previous generation was complemented by a 2.8 L inline-six diesel, a first for the Japanese market.
 This, the LD28, was introduced in October 1979, somewhat later than petrol versions, and remained in production until September 1985.
 It was uncommonly quiet and comfortable for a diesel of this period, and found a large proportion of private buyers.
 It was originally only available with an automatic transmission; a five-speed model arrived in February 1980 (Vans and Wagons only received the manual option three months later).
-Mainly for taxi and fleet use the more frugal 2- and 2.2-litre four-cylinder SD-series engines also remained available.
-These lower-spec models received four round headlights, as did the LPG-powered models with the 95 PS L20P engine.
+Mainly for taxi and fleet use the more frugal 2- and 2.2-litre four-cylinder SD-series diesel engines also remained available.
+These lower-spec models received four round headlights and the C-pillar window was made out of plastic rather than glass, as for the LPG-powered models with the 95 PS L20P engine.